Parallel computation of interval bases for persistence module decomposition: Parallel computation of an interval basis

-\FloatBarrier In the following, we refer to the construction of $\mathcal{V}^i_\text{Birth}$ through \cref{alg:ssd-general} as \texttt{ssd}$(M_i)$. \\ Once the decomposition of each space is performed, it is immediate to assemble the interval basis $\mathscr{V}$.
-Further, we can read the persistence diagram of module $\{M_i,\varphi_i\}_i$ off of the interval basis by storing the indices of appearance and death of its elements, without increasing the computational cost.
+Once the decomposition of each space is performed, it is immediate to assemble the interval basis $\mathscr{V}$.
+Further, by storing together with the interval basis the indices of appearance and death of its elements, we can obtain the persistence diagram of module $\{(M_i,\varphi_i)\}_i$ without increasing the computational cost.
 This is the content of \cref{alg:total-decomposition}, which summarizes the procedures introduced so far into a single routine that takes a persistence module and returns its interval basis and persistence diagram.